sauravhathi/myperfectice-automation-tool/README.md

 5. Select the folder where you cloned the repo
 6. Click on the extension icon
 7. Enter the test series name
+8. Check the STQ checkbox if you want to attempt STQ questions
-8. Click on 'Start'
+9. Click on 'Start' to start the test
-9. Wait for the opening of the test page
+10. Wait for the opening of the test page
-10. Click on 'STQ' to start attempting questions
+11. If you checked the STQ checkbox, then don't click on 'STQ' button.
+The extension will automatically attempt all test questions.

 `Note:` If you are getting an error, try reloading the page and then use the extension.